The Canvas

 Timeline modes

 Timeline ↓ stacks dated thoughts vertically like a journal — newest on top, with a right-side date rail showing day, month, and year markers as you zoom.
 Timeline → arranges them horizontally as a chronological band, oldest to newest left-to-right, with the date rail above the cards.
-Both modes auto-fit on entry and center today.
+Both modes order thoughts by their date property (thoughts without one keep title order), and you can pick a different sort from the Sort by menu afterward.
+The side rail follows whatever you sort by: dates show the familiar day, month, and year labels, sorting by title turns the rail into an A–Z index, sorting by type labels each group of types, and other properties label each run of equal values.
+Entering a vertical timeline for the first time lands at full column width on today's entry — or the latest one if today hasn't been created yet.
+Once you adjust the zoom yourself, the timeline remembers your choice on this device and comes back to it, like every other garden view.
 Click the + buttons on the rail between dates to fill in missing days.
 Days with no entries collapse into a single + so the view stays tight.

 Nested canvases (sub-gardens)